Zircon Myths and Legends

 Zircon has been misidentified for centuries, often confused with diamond, topaz, or spinel.
 This mislabelling created a modern myth of its own: a gem that hides in plain sight.

-Even today, its metaphysical reputation can get tangled up with cubic zirconia, a stone that shares only its name.
-But anyone who works with real zircon knows better: it is said to boost mental clarity, self-respect, and grounding energy.
+Even today, its metaphysical reputation can get tangled up with cubic zirconia, a man-made stone that shares only its name.
+But anyone who works with real zircon knows better.
+It’s said to be a stone of balance, ancient and modern, grounded and brilliant, often overlooked but quietly powerful.

 A Gem of Fire and Truth